tocklime/steno_practice_log/README.md

 ## 2024-07-12 (Day 30)

 Did the first drill in chapter 15.
 Took me half an hour (9wpm, but had the hints up for the first 2 repetitions, then hidden for the third).
 82%, but I think worse than that.
 Had to look things up some.
-Pretty sure I'm going to be here for a while...
+Pretty sure I'm going to be here for a while.
+Second attempt at the same drill: 10wpm, 84% (hints off until mistake).